Charles Carter (of Ludlow): Career

 Carter operated plantations using overseers and enslaved labor, first in King George County.
 As a young man, this Charles Carter became known for his profligate spending, so that in 1762 his father bequeathed his main plantation, Cleve in King George County, to his younger half brother, and required this man to acknowledge that he had received ample provision in land and slaves from his father and that his father had paid some of his large debts.
 Nonetheless, when his father died two years later, this Charles Carter successfully contested that will and caused the Virginia General Assembly to break the entail on several properties, which he then sold, as well as borrowed money from his wife's brother in law Speaker John Robinson to buy "Nanzatico", a 2,200 acre plantation also in King George County, on which be built a spacious new house, only to (according to tradition) tear it down and erect another.
 After Speaker Robinson died, this Carter became involved in the scandal involving Robinson's loans using paper money scheduled to be destroyed, and lost a court judgment to the estate's executor.
-He sold Nanzitico to his cousin, Charles Hill Carter, and moved his family to Ludlow, a plantation he owned in Staiford County and built a house there.
+He sold Nanzitico to his cousin, Charles Hill Carter, and moved his family to Ludlow, a plantation he owned in Staiford County where he also built a house.